artpi/wp-writers-block-block/README.md

 - It grabs the content of your post, calls OpenAI to generate a completion
 - Inserts that completion to your post
 - If you like it, you can transform that block into a Paragraph block.
 If you don't like it - you can delete it.
+- This plugin is automatically limiting the requests to one per 30s to protect your OpenAI quota.
+If you call the suggestion endpoint in succession, you will get the same answer.

 ## Getting started